 Watt-hours and kilowatt-hours define the amount of work performed or energy used in one hour of time.
 A simple analogy is that speed is a metric that defines distance traveled over a period of time while energy is a metric that defines power used over a period of time.
 Using that same 1,000-watt (1 kW) microwave for an hour would use up 1 kilowatt-hour (kWh) of energy.

 Watts and kilowatts refer to different quantities of the same thing – energy.
 The next step up from a kilowatt is a megawatt.
 1 megawatt is equal to 1,000 kilowatts or 1 million watts, and the same conversion applies for megawatt-hours and kilowatt-hours.
-Thus, if a 1,000 watt (1 kW) microwave is left running for 41.6 days straight, it would use up 1 megawatt-hour of energy (1,000 watts/24 hours per day = 41.6 days).
+Thus, if a 1,000 watt (1 kW) microwave is left running for 41.6 days straight, it would use up 1 megawatt-hour (MWh) of energy (1,000 watts/24 hours per day = 41.6 days).
 Thus, any comparison between kilowatts and kilowatt-hours can be applied to megawatts and megawatt-hours, just 1,000 times as large.

 How to understand energy use and kWh in context